Nazira Jumblatt: Biography

 Nazira was born in 1890, and her parents were Faris and Afrida Said Jumblatt.
-She was educated at home by her grandmother and private teachers and learned both English and French.
+Her maternal grandfather, Said, died in prison of tuberculosis on 11 May 1861.
+She was educated at home by her grandmother and private teachers, learning both English and French.

 She married Fouad Jumblatt in 1905 when she was 15.
-Their children were Kamal Jumblatt and Linda Al Atrash who was killed in her house in East Beirut 27 May May 1976 during the civil war.
+Their children were Kamal Jumblatt and Linda Al Atrash who was killed in her house in East Beirut on 27 May 1976 during the civil war.
 Nazira took on the political role and the leadership of the Jumblatt family upon the assassination of her husband Fouad Jumblatt in 1921.
 She ran the family affairs until 1943 when her son Kamal took the reins of political and family leadership into his own hands.
-Unlike her son, she was close to the French authorities.
+Unlike her son, she had a close relationship with the French mandatory authorities.

-Following the assassination of Fouad Jumblatt, the Jumblatt family groups, the Mukhtara and the Biramiya groups, had internal conflicts.
-The former was led by Nazira, and the latter by Ali Jumblatt and his son Hikmat who challenged the leadership of Nazira.
+Following the assassination of Fouad Jumblatt, the two Jumblatt family branches of the Mukhtara clan, had an internal power struggle.
+One was led by Nazira, and the second by Ali Jumblatt (Fouad's older brother) and his son Hikmat who challenged the leadership of Nazira.
 Nazira managed to end this struggle in 1937 when her daughter Linda married Hikmat.
-Through Nazira's attempts the Druze rebellion in Hauran occurred between 1925 and 1927 did not expand to other regions.
+It was through Nazira's efforts that the Druze uprising in Hauran, which occurred between 1925 and 1927, did not spill over to other regions.
+One of her personal friends and advisers was Paul Peter Meouchi, a Maronite bishop.
 Nazira died on 27 March 1951.